SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 The SWHAP template
 ------------------

-The structure of the template is shown in fig. 3.
+The structure of the template is shown in Fig. 3.

 First of all, we can see a correspondence between the Depository presented in the process and the area provided by raw\_materials and